Want to offer curbside or in store pickup at checkout? Here’s what you need to know to do it right the first time around.

 As the pickup time gets closer, send them a reminder message with additional details about where to meet them, a phone number to call when you arrive, etc.

-You can even go the extra mile by marking your pickup location spot in-store, just like Target, Wal-mart and Home Depot does.
+You can even go the extra mile by marking your pickup location spot in-store, just like Target, Walmart and Home Depot do.
 Or add a note at checkout with instructions before an order even takes place.

 This way, if your store pickup option is in high demand, your customers will be aware ahead of time what to expect.
 And you can rinse and repeat your processes for each order that comes in.